ArachnidaDuality/platonic-povm-groups/README.md

 ## How far the checking goes

-**Every script is self-verifying.** Each asserts the claims it exists to support and exits non-zero the moment one fails, so a clean exit *is* the result — there is nothing to eyeball.
+**Every script is self-verifying.** Each asserts the claims it exists to support and exits non-zero the moment one fails, so a clean exit *is* the result — nothing to eyeball.
 Six of them write nothing at all and are pure checks.

-**Nothing numerical decides anything.** `main.py` and `povm_properties.py` work symbolically in SymPy over ℚ(√2, √5, i); exact identity, not tolerance, settles every comparison.
+**The main implementation is symbolic.** `main.py` and `povm_properties.py` work symbolically in SymPy over ℚ(√2, √5, i); exact identity settles every comparison.

-**The whole thing is computed twice.** `numpy_atlas.py` re-derives all three pillars — groups, synthesis, POVMs — from scratch in plain numpy, no SymPy anywhere, then diffs value-for-value against the symbolic output in `data/`.
+**A NumPy reimplementation exists.** `numpy_atlas.py` re-derives all three pillars — groups, synthesis, POVMs — from scratch in plain numpy, no SymPy anywhere, then diffs value-for-value against the symbolic output in `data/`.
 An independent reimplementation, and a way to read the project without the symbolic layer.

-**Re-running is byte-clean.** A full sweep reproduces every tracked artifact identically — `git status` stays silent, the seeded Monte-Carlo `.npz` and the matplotlib PDFs (which pin their embedded creation date) included.
-A diff after a re-run is therefore always a real regression and never noise — and `everything.py`'s drift report ends by saying exactly that.
+**Full reproducibility.** A full sweep reproduces every tracked artifact identically — `git status` stays silent, the seeded Monte-Carlo `.npz` and the matplotlib PDFs (which pin their embedded creation date) included.
+A diff after a re-run is therefore always a real regression and never noise — `everything.py`'s drift report ends by saying exactly that.

 ## Guided tours